bbauska/W3Cx-5of5/README.md

 10. 2
 </pre>

-<h5>JavaScript arrays are objects and have some useful properties and methods</h5>
+<p>JavaScript arrays are objects and have some useful properties and methods.</p>

 <p>Note that in JavaScript, arrays are &quot;objects&quot; (<b><i>lines 2-3</i></b> in the above
 example), which means that they have properties and methods.
 You can